Modern-day Christianity and Judaism both share the same foundation - the

 Three main forms of Christianity: Jewish Christianity, Pauline

-Both modern-day Judaism and Christianity use the Hebrew Scriptures, although in different ways.
+All but Jewish Christianity have endured to the present time.
+Both modern-day Judaism and Christianity use the Hebrew Scriptures, although they interpret them in many different ways.

 The following topics